Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `200 OK`

-Return a list of integers representing the site ID's of the users favorite sites.
+Return a list of integers representing the site ID's of the users adopted sites.
 Can be an empty list.

 ```json
 {